 Each participating church should put the face of their senior pastor on Buddy Barrels or Buddy Boxes.
-All the offerings collected during a designated time period are tallied up, and the church that brings in the largest offering gets to have their pastor kiss a pig at a district-wide event.
+All the offerings collected during a designated time period are tallied up, and the church that brings in the largest offering of the largest offering offering of the largest offering offering church that brings in the largest offering gets to have their pastor kiss a pig at a district-wide event.